glider4/atmospheric-sensing/README.md

 MicroSD in and out whenever I want to see data is far too much of a hassle when I can serial straight to my PC via USB.

+### TODOs / Current state of project
+TODO: Increase granularity of temperature measurement (see first obvservational ingestion plots)
+TODO: Figure out how to rotate log files so that a new .txt is created every... day? week?

 ### Electronics & parts list
 ![weatherbit](https://github.com/mathemacode/atmospheric-sensing/blob/master/pics/sparkfun_photo.jpg)